starchildluke/astro/src/content/morsels/morsel-10.md

 title: 'Morsel #10: Ticking all the boxes'
 published: true
 pubDate: '23 Jan 2024'
+tags:
+  - Javascript
+  - the Internet
+  - tech
 ---

 I was trying to create a data report and needed to tick checkboxes to include certain information.
 Unfortunately, there were over 500 boxes and no option for selecting all of them so I Googled how to do it using JavaScript + the browser console.